-Camping, Retreats & Event Ministry (CMYM 205) introduces students to the value, purpose, and techniques of ministry through camping, retreats, and special events including, but not limited to, rallies, major church outreach events, and special programs.
+Camping, Retreats & Event Ministry (CMYM 205) considers the value, purpose, and techniques of ministry through camping, retreats, and special events including, but not limited to, rallies, major church outreach events, and special programs.
 It provides practical instruction and experiences in designing programs for these ministries and teaches systematic event planning methods.